Esri/arcgis-maps-sdk-java-samples/map/download-preplanned-map/README.md

 ## How to use the sample

 **NOTE:** Downloading Tiles for offline use requires authentication with the web map's server.
 To use this sample, you will require an [ArcGIS Online](www.arcgis.com) account.

 Select a map area to take offline, then use the button to take it offline.
 Click 'Delete offline areas' to remove any downloaded map areas.

 ## How it works

-1. Open the map from a Portal item and display it.
+1. Open the `Map` from a `PortalItem` and display it.
-2. Create an `OfflineMapTask` from the Portal item.
+2. Create an `OfflineMapTask` from the portal item.
-3. Call `offlineMapTask.getPreplannedMapAreasAsync()` to find the preplanned areas, then load each one by calling `mapArea.loadAsync()`.
+3. Get the `PreplannedMapArea`s from the task, and then load them.
-4. Display the areas in the UI.
-5. When the user selects a map area, start the download.
+4. To download a selected map area, Create the default `DownloadPreplannedOfflineMapParameters` from the task.
-    1. Create a `DownloadPreplannedOfflineMapParameters` using `OfflineMapTask.createDefaultDownloadPreplannedOfflineMapParametersAsync`.
-    2. **Note:** Using `.setUpdateMode()` for setting the the parameters allows fine-tuning the update behaviour of the offline map (see further information section).
-In this case, the preplanned area is defined not to apply any future updates, `PreplannedUpdateMode.NO_UPDATES`.
+5. Set the update mode of the preplanned map area with `PreplannedUpdateMode.NO_UPDATES`, so as not to apply any future updates (see further information section for other options).
-    3. Create a `DownloadPreplannedOfflineMapJob` using `OfflineMapTask.downloadPreplannedOfflineMap`, passing in the parameters.
+6. Use the parameters and a download path to create a `DownloadPreplannedOfflineMapJob` from the task.
-    4. Wait for the job to complete and get the result, `DownloadPreplannedOfflineMapJob.getResult()`.
+7. Start the job, and once it completed get the `DownloadPreplannedOfflineMapResult`.
-    5. Display any errors to the user.
-    6. Show the offline map in the `MapView`.
+8. Get the `Map` from the result and display it in the `MapView`.

 ## Relevant API